jeromebader/linkedin_job_analysis/README.md

 # Linkedin Webscrapper and Job Data EDA

-One of my first EDAs made with Python, Pandas, Seaborn and Matplotlib in Jupyter Notebooks, it's about analyzing job-ads and made stats with the information regarding places and applicants for different jobs.
+One of my first EDAs coded with Python, Pandas, Seaborn and Matplotlib in Jupyter Notebooks, it's about analyzing job-ads from Linkedin and made stats about the information regarding places and applicants for different jobs.
 The EDA uses different visualization techniques and also a georeferential heatmap with the job locations.

-The data for preparing the EDA were previously extracted by a webscrapper made with Python, Selenium and Beautifulsoup.
+The core of this EDA project is the Linkedin Webscrapper which extracts the content of up to 1000 job ads for your desired job and country.

-For the example for extracting I used two kind of jobs for comparing each other, "data scientist" and the other "full-stack developer".
-You are free to use any other profesions.
+In this EDA I compared stats of 2 jobs: "data scientist" and the other "full-stack developer".

-In the webscrapper there are some European countries you can select from by changing the string, you can also add new countries to the list.
+You are free to use or modify this scrapper.

 ## Getting Started